PeterHickman/Nginx-Log-Tools/README.md

 ## Response times by hours

-This, `nginx_response_by_hour.rb` takes a list of log files from the command line and and reports the total number of request per hour and report the minimum, average and maximum response times
+This, `nginx_response_by_hour.rb`, takes a list of log files from the command line and and reports the total number of request per hour and report the minimum, average and maximum response times

     | date_and_hour |    count |      min |      avg |      max |
     +---------------+----------+----------+----------+----------+